shockwaveHe/Robot-Trains-Robot/docs/features/02_teleoperation_arms.rst

 Build the Arms and Prepare the Parts
 ------------------------------------------
 To build a teleoperation leader, follow the same steps used for assembling the two arms.
+There is no need to build the gripper, just the arms will suffice.
-Additionally, print an extra torso along with the teleoperation-specific components as shown in the `MakerWorld <TODO>`_.
+Additionally, print an extra torso along with the teleoperation-specific components as shown in the `MakerWorld <https://makerworld.com/en/models/1068768>`_.

 Assemble the Torso
 ----------------------------